 P608L30

-An EHT beamformer shall not transmit a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP where the number of spatial streams exceeds the value indicated in the Number Of Sounding Dimensions (≤ 80 MHz) subfield .
+An EHT beamformer shall not transmit a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP where the number of spatial streams exceeds the value indicated in the Number Of Sounding Dimensions (≤ 80 MHz) subfield (#15576) in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.

-An EHT beamformer shall not transmit a 160 MHz EHT sounding NDP where the number of spatial streams exceeds the value indicated in the Number Of Sounding Dimensions (= 160 MHz) subfield .
+An EHT beamformer shall not transmit a 160 MHz EHT sounding NDP where the number of spatial streams exceeds the value indicated in the Number Of Sounding Dimensions (= 160 MHz) subfield (#15576) in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.

-An EHT beamformer shall not transmit a 320 MHz EHT sounding NDP where the number of spatial streams exceeds the value indicated in the Number Of Sounding Dimensions (= 320 MHz) subfield .
+An EHT beamformer shall not transmit a 320 MHz EHT sounding NDP where the number of spatial streams exceeds the value indicated in the Number Of Sounding Dimensions (= 320 MHz) subfield (#15576) in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.

 P608L57

-An EHT beamformee indicates the maximum supported data rate used in the EHT TB PPDU carrying the EHT compressed beamforming/CQI report in the TB Sounding Feedback Rate Limit subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element sent by the EHT beamformee.
+An EHT beamformee indicates the maximum supported data rate used in the EHT TB PPDU carrying the EHT compressed beamforming/CQI report in the TB Sounding Feedback Rate Limit subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element (#17050) it transmits.

 P609L8

-An EHT NDP Announcement frame carried by a PPDU of bandwidth larger than 40 MHz shall not solicit from an EHT beamformee with 40 MHz operating channel width.
+An EHT NDP Announcement frame carried by a PPDU of bandwidth larger than 40 MHz shall not solicit (#17052) any feedback from an EHT beamformee with 40 MHz operating channel width.

 CID 15577, 17054, 17983,17984, 17053